 Back to more frivolous things.
 Traditional Silesian cakes are similar to Polish ones.
 The Streuselkuchen is like the Polish cheesecake I bought when I was “researching” my blog post about cheesecakes and Polish cakes in the UK.
 Poppy seed strudel is also part of the baking tradition in both countries.
 Streuselkuchen caught on in the rest of the German area as early as the 19th century.
 It’s known as Straeselkucha in the Silesian dialect.

 Here’s the recipe page in the book.
-Unfortunately I can’t make the print big enough to read, so if you’d like to make this cake you’ll need to get the book we have, or a different one, or google Schlesischer Streuselkuchen.
+Unfortunately I can’t make the print big enough to read, so if you’d like to make this cake you’ll need to buy this book, or a different one, or google Schlesischer Streuselkuchen.

 Below I’ve picked out the most fun steps in the process of making the cake – the parts which kids will like the most.